rorre/blog-nextjs/posts/bad-canvas2d.md

 ---
-Title: 'How I Render Bad Apple With HTML5 Canvas'
+Title: "How I Render Bad Apple With HTML5 Canvas"
 Date: 2022-03-26 21:00
 Modified: 2022-03-26 21:00
 Category: technology
 Tags: tech
 Slug: bad-canvas2d
+Preview: Bad Apple is everywhere, here's my take at it!
 ---

 Ah, Bad Apple.
 Truly a classic piece of art that has been transformed into a lot of medias.
 From [playing it on Desmos](https://www.youtube.com/watch?v=MVrNn5TuMkY), [Google Maps](https://www.youtube.com/watch?v=r-axdVfM0c0&vl=en), [Microsoft Paint](https://www.youtube.com/watch?v=itbBubDqm70), [File Explorer](https://www.youtube.com/watch?v=7WHA_Gi4nPA), or [CSS Animations](https://www.youtube.com/watch?v=MQbjW2VfaHs).
 Oh... wait, they are all made by the same person.
 Well, there is [Bad Apple on apple](https://www.youtube.com/watch?v=rSiOhsGwcII) and [Bad Apple...
 Among Us](https://www.youtube.com/watch?v=UbaBI-XxGbo).
 Point is—you can render it everywhere, regardless of which platform you are running it on.
 In this post, I will talk about how I render Bad Apple on HTML Canvas.
 Here's the result, though: